-POLITICAL INTERACTIONS AND LOBBYING Introduction With so much of our work in the public eye, it's only natural that we'll come into contact with politicians and government officials.
-While it's important for us to build and develop good relationships, it's even more important that we manage them appropriately.
-Lobbying laws are very complex and carry severe penalties if you break them, they can vary across states and local governments.
-Principles We will always be open and transparent in our dealings with government officials.
-We will not offer or accept money or gifts to or from politicians, government officials or regulators.
-We will comply with the regional laws and regulations that apply to interactions with elected/public officials and regulators.
-Corporate Affairs owns National Gas's relationships with politicians and government officials so always let them know when you're meeting or working with any of the following on our behalf: • a politician; a member of a Westminster government department (such as the Department for Business, Energy and Industrial Strategy or Her Majesty's Treasury) or devolved government department (see below guidance on Scottish Government); • an advisory body to government (such as the Committee on Climate Change and National Infrastructure Commission); or an interest group (such as Greenpeace or Green Alliance).
-When you're working with politicians, government officials or regulators, it's important that you keep your own political interests or activities separate from your role as a National Gas employee.
+POLITICAL INTERACTIONS AND LOBBYING Introduction With so much of our work in the public eye, it's only natural that we'll meet politicians and civil servants.
+While it is important to build and develop good relationships, it is even more important that we manage them appropriately.
+Lobbying laws can be complex and carry severe penalties if broken.
+Principles We will always be open and transparent in our dealings with civil servants.
+We will not offer or accept money to or from politicians, government officials or regulators. • We will comply with the national and regional laws and regulations that apply to interactions with elected/public officials and regulators. • We will exchange gifts and offer / receive entertainment in line with declaration requirements (and limits) outlined by our Ethics and Legal teams, mirroring the central entertainment policy.
+Corporate Affairs owns National Gas's relationships with politicians and government officials so always let them know when you're meeting or working with any of the following on our behalf: a politician. a civil servant in any UK government department (such as the Department for Business, Energy and Industrial Strategy or Her Majesty's Treasury) or devolved government department (Scottish Government, Welsh Government, Northern Ireland Assembly).
+See below guidance on Scottish Government. an advisory body to government (such as the Climate Change Committee and National Infrastructure Commission). an interest group (such as Greenpeace or Green Alliance).
+When you're working with politicians, civil servants, or regulators, it is important that you keep your own political interests or activities separate from your role as a National Gas employee.
 You should also comply with the Association of Professional Political Consultants (APPC) Code, the Bribery Act and the Political Parties, Elections and Referendum Act.
-Scottish Lobbying Act 2016 - Introduced a new public register for "Regulated" Lobbying" in Scotland.
+Scottish Lobbying Act 2016 - Introduced a new public register for "Regulated Lobbying" in Scotland.
 From March 2018 all employees of National Gas are required to record any face-to-face engagement in lobbying conversations with members of the Scottish Government and Parliament (a Member of the Scottish Parliament (MSP); a Member of the Scottish Government (Cabinet Secretary, Junior Minister or Law Officer); the Scottish Government's Permanent Secretary and a Scottish Government Special Adviser) and when discussing Scottish Government or parliamentary functions.
 There are financial penalties for failure to comply with the Act.
 Corporate Affairs is responsible for recording any engagement in the Scottish Lobbying Register, so it is crucial to make them aware.
-I've invited two well-known Members of Parliament (MPs) to speak at an event that Dilemma my team is hosting.
-They've accepted the invitation but have asked for a small payment in return for attending.
-We think their contribution will be really useful for us.
+Dilemma I have invited two well-known Members of Parliament (MPs) to speak at an event that my team is hosting.
+They have accepted the invitation but have asked for a small payment in return for attending.
+We think their contribution will be useful for us.
 What should I do?
-Ideally, the Corporate Affairs team should make the approach to the MPs on your behalf, since they own that relationship.
+Ideally, the Corporate Affairs team should make the approach to the MPs on your behalf since they own that relationship.
 While the MPs' contribution may be valuable, you must not give them money under any circumstances.
-As an alternative, your team - following discussion with Corporate Affairs - could make a token donation to an independent registered charity as a gesture of thanks for them attending.